Stone age tools: a high-tech engineer in 3000 B.C.

 All parties-capital owners and the workers, benefit by the introduction of electric hacksaws instead of axes for chopping wood.
 The same holds for all improvements in technology and tools which simplify our jobs-they benefit the workers as much as they benefit the capital owners.

-Note that the workers needs to acquire a new skill-the operation of a hack saw in addition to using the ax.
+Note that the workers needs to acquire a new skill-the operation of an electric hack saw in addition to using the ax.
 As we progress as humans, we operate newer and newer, more complex machines.
-This is a sure sign of progress.

 Jobs losses from invention of tools, machines, robots, AI, etc.